-Acknowledgments.
+Acknowledgements.
 The authors would like to thank Alistair Barros, Marlon Dumas, Bartek Kiepuszewski, and Petia Wohed for their collaborative work on the workflow patterns.
 We would also like to thank Marlon Dumas for his remarks in relation to the evaluation of state charts.
 Moreover, we would particularly like to thank Lachlan Aldred for implementing the YAWL engine and commenting on earlier versions of the paper.
+We thank Lindsay Bradford for his work on the development of a design tool for YAWL, which is currently being implemented.
+We also thank Eric Verbeek for pointing out that Theorem 1 does not hold for nested OR-joins.
 Finally, we would like to thank the reviewers for their valuable suggestions.